Kai-Meiklejohn/KMPsearchAlgorithmWithTable/README.md

 #### KMPsearch
 The main controller program that:
-1. Parses command-line arguments.
+1. Parses command-line arguments: either a single target string or a target string followed by a filename.
+2. If one argument is provided (target string):
-2. Launches `SkipTable` to print the skip table if only a target is provided.
+   - Instantiates `SkipTable` to compute and print the skip table for the target.
+3. If two arguments are provided (target and filename):
-3. Launches `FileProcessor` to search the file if both target and filename are provided.
+   - Instantiates `FileProcessor` to search for the target in the specified file.
-4. Handles error cases (e.g., incorrect arguments) with appropriate error messages.
+4. Handles errors (e.g., incorrect number of arguments or invalid input) by printing an error message and usage instructions: `"usage: java KMPsearch \"target\" [filename.txt]"`.

+#### SkipTable
+Generates and displays the KMP skip table without using an LPS array:
+1. Takes a target string and constructs a 2D skip table (`int[256][pattern.length]`) for all ASCII characters (0-255) at each position in the pattern.
+2. Computes skip distances dynamically:
+   - For each position and character, determines the number of positions to skip by checking for prefix-suffix alignments up to that point.
+   - If the character matches at the current position, skip is 0; otherwise, it calculates the shift based on the longest matching prefix or defaults to skipping past the current position.
+3. Prints the skip table in CSV format:
+   - First row: `"*"` followed by the pattern characters.
+   - Rows for each unique character in the pattern (sorted alphabetically): character followed by skip values for each position.
+   - Default row: `"*"` followed by full-shift values (`position + 1`) for characters not in the pattern.

 #### KMPSearcher
-Implements the core KMP algorithm:
+Implements the core KMP string searching algorithm using a precomputed 2D skip table:
+1. Takes a pattern and its skip table as input, validating that the table matches the pattern length and covers all ASCII characters (256 rows).
+2. Searches for all occurrences of the pattern in a given text:
+   - Advances pointers in text and pattern on character matches.
+   - On a full match, records the starting index and resets the pattern pointer.
-1. Constructs a 2D skip table (`int[26][pattern.length]`) for lowercase letters (a-z) to determine shift distances.
+   - On a mismatch, uses the skip table to determine how to adjust the pointers:
-2. Performs the string search by comparing characters and using the skip table to handle mismatches efficiently.
+     - Skips forward in the text if the skip value exceeds the current pattern position.
+     - Backtracks in the pattern if the skip value is less than the current position.
+     - Handles non-ASCII characters by skipping them and resetting the pattern pointer.
-3. Returns all indices of occurrences in an `ArrayList`, optimized to skip unnecessary comparisons.
+3. Returns an `ArrayList` of all match starting indices (0-based).

-#### SkipTable
-Generates and displays the KMP skip table:
-1. Takes the target string and builds a 2D skip table without relying on an LPS array.
-2. Prints a formatted table with rows for the pattern, unique characters in the pattern (alphabetically sorted), and a default case.
-3. Computes skip values dynamically by finding prefix-suffix alignments for each character and position.

 #### FileProcessor
-Handles file reading and output:
+Handles file reading and output formatting:
+1. Initializes with a pattern, creating a `SkipTable` and `KMPSearcher` instance for searching.
-1. Reads the input file line-by-line using `BufferedReader`.
+2. Reads the specified file line-by-line using `BufferedReader`.
+3. For each line:
-2. Uses `KMPSearcher` to find all occurrences of the target in each line.
+   - Uses `KMPSearcher` to find all occurrences of the pattern.
-3. Prints each matching line with its line number, match count, and all occurrence indices (0-based).
+   - If matches are found, prints: `"line X (Y): Z, W, ..."` where `X` is the line number, `Y` is the match count, and `Z, W, ...` are the 0-based indices of matches.
-4. Manages file I/O errors gracefully with descriptive error messages.
+4. Gracefully handles I/O errors by printing an error message with the filename and exception details.

+---

 ## Tools and Resources Used
 - [KMP Algorithm Tutorial](https://www.geeksforgeeks.org/kmp-algorithm-for-pattern-searching/)